bmitch/churn-php/README.md

 ## Compatibility ##
 * PHP 7+
 * Currently does not work on Windows command line.
 See [#71](https://github.com/bmitch/churn-php/issues/71) for more details.
-* Your project is using git for version control.
+* Your project uses Git as version control system.

+If you want to use `churn-php` in Symfony project, your Symfony components version must be 3.3 or higher.

 ## How to Install? ##
 Install via Composer: